"My job as a businessman is to be a profit

 Office hours: TBD

-The course in corporate finance describes the corporation and its operating environment, the manner in which corporate boards and management evaluate investment opportunities and arrange for financing such investments, create (or, alternatively, destroy) value for shareholders by planning and managing the transformation of a set of inputs (labor-time, including the time it takes to come up with innovations, raw materials, components and other forms of technology consumed in production processes) into a more highly valued set of outputs (embodying both the original investment value and any surplus value generated), and develop strategies for meeting the claims of financial market participants who are sought as financiers (and, therefore, residual claimants to the cash flows/surplus value of) such investments.
-It is understood that the shares of surplus value received by various claimants and retained by corporate boards of directors for investment and other uses results from complex social interactions.
-Thus, the course provides students with a basic analytical framework for understanding how the various struggles over corporate surplus value (in the form of cash flows) may be understood and resolved.
-In this context, the course is designed to provide students with analytical tools that allow them to determine the "intrinsic value" of a corporation (or any economic institution, including a state-owned enterprise that is to be privatized) and to assess the effectiveness of corporate management in maximizing that value.
+The course in corporate finance describes the corporation and its operating environment, the manner in which corporate boards and management evaluate investment opportunities/projects and arrange for financing such investments, create (or, alternatively, destroy) value for shareholders by planning and managing the transformation of a set of variable inputs (labor efforts, including the creative efforts required for innovations, raw materials, components and other forms of technology consumed in production processes) into a more highly valued set of outputs (embodying both the original investment value and any surplus value generated), and develop strategies for meeting the claims of financial market participants who are sought as financiers (and, therefore, residual claimants to net cash flows/surplus value) of such investments.
+It is understood that the shares of surplus value received by various claimants and retained by corporate boards of directors for investment and other uses results from complex social interactions, including, but certainly not limited to, transactions in various markets.
+Thus, the course provides students with a basic analytical framework for understanding how the various strategies for transforming variable inputs into more highly valued outputs, combined with struggles over corporate surplus value (in the form of cash flows) may be understood and resolved.
+In this context, the course is designed to provide students with analytical tools that allow them to determine the "intrinsic value" of a corporation (or any economic institution, including a state-owned enterprise that is to be privatized) and to assess the effectiveness of corporate management in maximizing that value, given specific competitive, regulatory, and market conditions.

 What lies ahead?
 What will happen to stock prices?
 Bond prices?
 Housing prices?
 The U.S. dollar?
 As we develop our analytical skills, we shall also have occasion to discuss these questions and possibilities in the context of corporate finance.
 This is fair warning then.
-This is not a dry course where the professor comes to class and repeats what is in the textbook (I may even disagree with the text from time to time).
+This is not a dry course where the professor comes to class and repeats what is in the textbook .
 We'll learn a lot this semester --- the time value of money, the capital asset pricing model, the dividend valuation model, the advantages and disadvantages of restructuring, mergers and acquisitions --- but, in the spirit of a liberal arts education, we shall not restrict our learning to purely technical questions.
 We will also discuss relevant current topics and controversies.
 Be prepared for this.

 Some financial data sources can be accessed from the course's own corporate finance hotlinks page.
 If you notice dead links or mistakes on the hotlinks page, please bring them to the attention of Professor Gabriel.